telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/user-guide/report-structure.md

 ## Report Header

-Use the report header for information that is typical for a cover page, such as logos, titles, or dates.
+Use the report header to place information typical for a cover page, such as logos, titles, or dates.
 The Report Header section is printed once, at the beginning of the report:

 * If you place a Page Header on the first page, the Report Header will appear after it.
 * If the report has a TOC section, you can place it before or after the Report Header.

+## Report Groups

+Report groups allow you to visually separate logically related data sets.
+To show the group boundaries and display introductory and summary information for each group, you can use group header and footer sections.
+For example, you can use different report groups to represent the detailed sales data for each region, and the group header may contain the name of the region while the footer can contain the total number of sales for that specific region.

 ## Group Header

 The Group Header section is printed at the beginning of each new group of records.
 Use the group header to print the group name.
 For example, in a report that is grouped by product, use the group header to print the product name.

-## Detail

-The Detail section displays the detailed information and is printed once for every row in the data source.
-This is where you place the report items that constitute the main body of the report.

 ## Group Footer